 Medicare PACE Program Overview

-PACE is a voluntary program, meaning there is no mandatory enrollment.
-Due to the comprehensive level of assistance provided, PACE Programs are desirable for those persons who live in geographic areas where PACE is offered.
-This is especially true for persons with conditions that require high levels of non-medical care assistance such as Alzheimer’s or Parkinson’s diseases.
+PACE is a voluntary program, which means there is no mandatory enrollment.
+Due to the comprehensive level of assistance provided, PACE Programs are highly desirable for those who qualify.
+This is especially true for persons with conditions that require high levels of non-medical care assistance, such as Alzheimer’s or Parkinson’s disease.